Gaslighting VS Lying: 7 Differences You Should Understand

 Lying is when someone withholds the truth about something or provides false information when knowing it’s not true.

-Lying, by itself, has not been classified as a form of abuse, despite the negative mental effects.
+Lying, by itself, has not been classified as a form of abuse despite the adverse mental effects.
 However, there’s a thin line.
-The cumulative psychological effects of being lied to on a frequent basis may take a toll on your mental health.
+The cumulative psychological effects of being lied to frequently may take a toll on your mental health.

 #4.
 People lie to protect themselves, while gaslighting is done to make you feel crazy

 According to Paul Ekman, a top reason for lying is to get out of trouble.
 Even though it’s a natural tendency, lying can become an ingrained or pathological behavior when done repeatedly.
-Eventually, the individual begins to lie without thought or by default, and sometimes for no reason at all.
+Eventually, the individual begins to lie without thought or by default, sometimes for no reason.
 Psychologists call it compulsive lying.

 Intentional gaslighting is more of a malicious act and a deliberate attempt to sow doubt.
 The gaslighter wants to confuse you and make you question your sense of reality, intuition, reasoning, and judgment.